About your Application

 5. Click ‘Display evidence’ to see your Document Checklist

-Further information can be found here: immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500/genuine-temporary-entrant
+Further information can be found here: https://immi.homeaffairs.gov.au/visas/getting-a-visa/visa-listing/student-500/genuine-student-requirement

 Find out more at Entry Requirements